Printing Basics 101

 Please click on this additional link for instructions on how to import the Mariano Press PDF preset to your computer:

 Please be sure when sending us your booklet design that your file is a pdf in single page format and not in printer spreads.
+Please see the following link to view some helpful information when setting up your file.

 We use imposition software that will create the pagination during the preparation process.